MicrosoftDocs/edge-developer/microsoft-edge/web-platform/os-regional-settings.md

 ---
-title: OS Regional Data Display in Microsoft Edge
+title: Operation System Regional Data Display in Microsoft Edge
 description: How users and web developers can use the OS regional format in Microsoft Edge for improved site experiences
 author: MSEdgeTeam
 ms.author: msedgedevrel